nodejs/node/doc/api/fs.md

 changes:
   - version: v15.3.0
     pr-url: https://github.com/nodejs/node/pull/33716
-    description: Accepts an additional `options` object to specify whether an exception should be thrown if the entry does not exist.
+    description: Accepts a `throwIfNoEntry` option to specify whether an exception should be thrown if the entry does not exist.
   - version: v10.5.0
     pr-url: https://github.com/nodejs/node/pull/20220